x-square/analytics/23-12-data-analytics.md

 -   Data constraints
     -   **Purpose**: Check that the data meets certain conditions or criteria for a field.
 This includes the type of data entered as well as other attributes of the field, such as number of characters.
     -   **Example**: Data values for school grades 1-12 must be whole numbers.
     -   **Limitations**: The data value 13 is a whole number and would pass the content constraint validation.
-But, it would be unacceptable since 13 isn’t a recognized school grade.
+But, it would be unacceptable since 13 isn't a recognized school grade.
 For this case, data range validation is also needed.
 -   Data consistency
     -   **Purpose**: Check that the data makes sense in the context of other related data.
-    -   **Example**: Data values for product shipping dates can’t be earlier than product production dates.
+    -   **Example**: Data values for product shipping dates can't be earlier than product production dates.
     -   **Limitations**: Data might be consistent but still incorrect or inaccurate.
 A shipping date could be later than a production date and still be wrong.
 -   Data structure
     -   **Purpose**: Check that the data follows or conforms to a set structure.